- 1. Requirements Management

 Requirements specification.
 During the specification phase, you gather functional and nonfunctional project requirements.
 A variety of tools are used during this stage, including data flow diagrams, to add more clarity to the project goals.

-Requirements verification and validation.
-Verification ensures the software is implementing the right functions.
-In contrast, validation ensures the software is built to the customer’s requirements.
+Verification and validation.
+Verification ensures the software is built to the customer’s requirements.
+In contrast, validation ensures the software is implementing the right functions.
 If the requirements don’t go through the validation stage, there is the potential for time-consuming and expensive reworks.

 Requirements management.
-During RM, you’re matching all the relevant processes to their requirements.
-You will analyze, document and prioritize the requirements – and communicate with relevant stakeholders.
+RM is an ongoing process that runs in parallel to the other three processes just described.
+In RM, you’re matching all the relevant processes to their requirements.
+You will analyze, document, and prioritize the requirements – and communicate with relevant stakeholders.
 Any requirements that need modification are handled in an efficient and systematic manner.

 As you implement the different components of RE, it also helps you get a sense of what should be excluded from requirements.
 Understanding this will help you focus more accurately on developing requirements and better meeting client expectations.

 What information should be excluded from the requirements?

 Requirements should be viewed as addressing a problem but not necessarily as providing a solution.
 A requirement should clearly state what you want to solve, not how you want to solve it.
 Let’s take a look at guidelines for good requirements: